 Robots.txt Generator - Create Crawl Rules Online

-Generate a clean, valid robots.txt file for your website in seconds with our free online Robots.txt Generator.
-Define which search-engine crawlers are allowed or blocked from specific paths, add a sitemap reference, and set a crawl delay - all produced instantly in your browser with no signup and no uploads.
+Generate a clean, valid robots.txt file for your website in seconds with this free online robots.txt generator.
+Define which search-engine crawlers are allowed or blocked from specific paths, add a sitemap reference, and set a crawl delay — all produced instantly in your browser with no signup and no uploads.

 The robots.txt file lives at the root of your domain (for example https://example.com/robots.txt ) and tells crawlers like Googlebot which parts of your site they may access.
 Our generator groups rules by user-agent automatically and outputs ready-to-publish text.